DanHult88/Bloggy-CRUD/README.md

 # Bloggy-CRUD

-A CRUD application for blogs called Bloggy, built using C#.
+A CRUD application for blogs called Bloggy,

+built using C#.
 Users can create, read, update, and delete blog posts, with a clean and user-friendly interface.
 It helped me refine my understanding of CRUD principles and user input validation.

-Kör programmet i exempelvis Visual Studio.
+Kör programmet i exempelvis Visual Studio för att komma igång.